Techie-Qabila/fastify-mongoose/README.md

 declare module 'fastify' {
   import { Connection, ObjectId } from 'mongoose';

+  interface FastifyInstance {
     mongo: { // needs to be the same name in options
       db: Connection;
       ObjectId: ObjectId;
+    }
   }
 }
 ```